bebbo/amiga-gcc/README.md

 The include files for 1.3 - which are picked up by the compiler if `-mcrt=nix13` is used - can be found at `<PREFIX>/m68k-amigaos/ndk13-include` i.E. `/opt/amiga/m68k-amigaos/ndk13-include`

+## Libraries/Runtimes

+You can select one of the various runtimes.
+My favorite is `libnix` which is selected by specifying `-noixmeul` or `-mcrt=nix20`.
+Always specify this as the last parameter and only once.
+These are the available runtimes:

+* nothing specifed: newlib based libraries for Kickstart 2.0+
+* `-noixemul` or `-mcrt=nix20`: the libnix libraries for Kickstart 2.0+
+* `-mcrt=nix13`: the libnix libraries for Kickstart 1.3
+* `-mcrt=clib2`: the clib2 libraries.
+* `-mcrt=ixemul`: the ixemul libraries for Kickstart 2.0+, requires an installed `ixemul.library`

 ## Checking gcc

 To check the built version you may consider to run the gcc dejagnu tests.
 This does not cover everything but it's a start.